LOADING ...

 He took hold of the wi' a griper,

-And the boots were so tight, and he pulled with might,
+And the boots so tight, and he pulled with such might,

 Legs and all away with the piper!

-Ah, Denny did run for fear of bein' hung
+Ah, then Denny did run for of bein' hung

 Til he to Tim Haley's cabin.

-Says Tim within, "I can't let ye in!
+Says Tim from within, "I let ye in!

-Ye'll be if you're caught out there rappin'!"
+Ye'll be shot if you're out there rappin'!"

-So he went to the shed the cow was in bed,
+So he went to the where the cow was in bed,

 And the cow took to the piper!

-Well the day it wore on, and did yawn,
+Well the day it on, and Denny did yawn,

-And he stripped off the boots the Hessian!
+And he stripped off the from the Hessian!

 And the legs, for the law, he left in the straw,